Looking for assessment or counseling services?

 Included on the MCGT website are several other good articles written to de-mystify the process of seeking professional help and to identify when is the right time and who is the right person to help your family.
 Thomas Greenspon’s article, “Finding Professional Help,” and the article by Steven Curtis, “Does Your Child Need Professional Help?,” are both useful starting points for understanding and navigating how to use mental health professionals.
 Additionally, the recent article, “Consulting a Professional Psychologist about a Gifted Child,” by Susan Berry provides another perspective on approaching this task.
 The bottom line for most parents is finding a mental health professional that understands gifted children or is willing to learn about the unique characteristics of gifted children.
 This is where the list of professionals is designed to be a useful starting point.

-MCGT does not guarantee services or endorse any mental health professional.
+MCGT does not guarantee services or endorse any professional.
 Parents are encouraged to talk directly with each practitioner to determine the fit between your needs and the services, fees, and expertise of each individual.
-In addition, MCGT members are reminded to make use of the mcgtdotnet yahoo group as a source of information from other MCGT members who have utilized practitioners and have their own personal insight into the professionals in Minnesota.
+In addition, MCGT members are reminded to make use of the MCGT members-only closed Facebook group as a source of information from other MCGT members who have utilized practitioners and have their own personal insight into the professionals in Minnesota.

-MCGT does not control, monitor or guarantee the services or qualifications of mental health professionals posted on the MCGT list of mental health professionals, and does not endorse any views expressed or products or services offered by the mental health professionals on this list.
-In no event shall MCGT be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with the use of or reliance on content, goods, or services provided by individuals on the list of mental health professionals.
+MCGT does not control, monitor, or guarantee the services or qualifications of professionals posted on the MCGT list of professionals, and does not endorse any views expressed or products or services offered by the professionals on this list.
+In no event shall MCGT be responsible or liable, directly or indirectly, for any damage or loss caused, or alleged to be caused, by or in connection with the use of, or reliance on, content, goods, or services provided by individuals on the list of professionals.